LegendDRD/League-of-Legends-Showcase-API/README.md

 Steps for db updats it.
 Will create a new database in your local db server

-1. prisma db push (Generate a new database from schema)
+1. npx prisma db push (Generate a new database from schema)
-2. prisma generate (Will models based on the schema)
+2. npx prisma generate (Will models based on the schema)

 You're ready to start the server